Erbene/WistiaUploader/README.md

 ## Usage

-Simply use the element tag "wistia-uploader" and the required attribute "access-token".
+Simply use the element tag "wistia-uploader" and pass your Wistia API access token as an attribute "access-token".

 ```html
 <wistia-uploader access-token="your token access token here"></wistia-uploader>